 Collaboration

-In addition to having access to data and business tools at all times with cloud-based technology, the cloud also allows multiple people to access the same data and tools and collaborate in real-time.
+In addition to having access to data and business tools at all times with cloud-based technology, the cloud for small businesses also allows multiple people to access the same data and tools and collaborate in real-time.
 For example, when you save a document to the cloud, every person with access to it can see it as it is in real time.
 In other words, the cloud eliminates the need to go back and forth making sure everyone has the same version of a document.

 Again, the same is also true of a cloud phone system.
 Many cloud phone systems include status indicators, chat, and more that allow team members within a business or organization to better collaborate in real-time.